ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

       serviceTitle: Video Scripts
       serviceSubtitle: >-
         What's your team look like?
 Understaffed and overworked?
 Burnt out?
-Up against a hard-and-fast deadline that's creeping ever closer?
+Up against a cold-blooded deadline that's creeping ever closer?

         I get it.
 I've been there.
 I know how it feels.

         Which is why I understand how nice it can be to pass off a project—such as writing a video script—to someone who can look at it from a fresh perspective.
 Someone who can take your concept, run with it, and bring it to life.

-Someone like me.
+        Someone like me!
       image: /img/magic-pie-copy-icon-video.svg
 cta:
   title1: See it.